anon-blue/anon.blue/README.txt

 e so many voices in teh voice.
 Voiced in the void.whrtwrthwhtrrhtrthrwth
           pace oooops?
                                                                         suck it
-long and suck it hard trebek
+longwhat is the world trebek
         crap! i lost my underwear!                                       here
                                                             t he internet isdsdw
 okay what the hell is going on here i dont ebven know what iim rwriting he e hek